 How Much RAM Does APU Use?

-If you’re looking to buy an APU, you should consider its RAM usage.
-Unlike a CPU and GPU installed on separate integrated circuits, the single IC of an APU means that there’s no dedicated memory for the GPU.
+If you want to buy an APU, consider its RAM usage.
+Unlike a CPU and GPU installed on separate integrated circuits, the single IC of an APU means no dedicated memory for the GPU.

 This means that a portion of the system’s main memory is also used as video RAM.
-To avoid potential performance issues, we recommend having at least 16GB of RAM available in a dual-channel architecture – that would be two 8GB sticks.
+We recommend having at least 16GB of RAM available in a dual-channel architecture – two 8GB sticks to avoid potential performance issues.

 With this amount of RAM, you can expect your APU to run smoothly.